damccorm/beam/website/README.md

 # Apache Beam website

-These are the main sources of the website for Apache Beam, hosted at https://beam.apache.org/.
+These are the maine sources of the website for Apache Beam, hosted at https://beam.apache.org/.

 ## About